Minimum Bottom Line Profit Should Average 9.4%!

 The second requirement: proper documentation satisfies the IRS documentation regulations.

-Proper Documentation
+Cash in Construction – Proper Documentation

-The IRS scrutinizes contractor transactions in more detail as they know that it is easier to commit fraud in this industry than many other industries.
+The IRS scrutinizes contractor transactions in more detail as they know that it is easier to commit fraud in this industry than with many other industries.
 For costs of construction they are going to grade your overall bookkeeping prior to digging into the details.
 First, have a well-organized set of books and ledgers.
 I have written several articles within the construction industry section related to proper accounting structure and organization.

 Next is the proper use of cash disbursements.
 This is where cash payments begin.
 To pay cash, you’ll need to go to the bank to cash a large check.
 Via cash disbursements write a check to the owner and in the memo section write ‘Cash Advance – YR/Month/Day’ and debit a cash account with a title ‘Owner’s Vendor Payments’.
 This clearly identifies the purpose of the cash.